Hyperrhiz 29

 Merve Güven Özkerim: In an environment where software and hardware are developed centrally, is it possible to completely eliminate these platforms and achieve the kind of interoperability that Cory Doctorow talked about?
 Do you think Web3 has the potential to develop new perspectives on these issues?

 Ana Maria Caballero: I want to believe it—but I suppose I’d have to see it to truly believe.
 I’d love to hold onto that belief, but so far, it hasn’t materialized.
-It’s still early, in the grand scheme of things.
-And yet, we remain quite far from witnessing the emergence of truly decentralized, interoperable networks.
-In that sense, there is hope for a new kind of platform—but whether it will genuinely fulfill its promise remains uncertain.
-We will see.
+We remain quite far from witnessing the emergence of decentralized, interoperable networks.
+There is hope for a new kind of platform—but whether it will fulfill its promise remains uncertain.

 Merve Güven Özkerim: Do you want to add anything else?